lhssenate/lhssenate.github.io/committees.md

 ## Social Action Committee
 The Social Action Committee is concerned primarily with student activism and relations between LHS and the surrounding community.
 It monitors the community service program as mandated by the Revised Community Service Bill and enforces volunteerism through the Class Service Project Bill.

+## Communications Committee
+The Communications Committee is in charge of communicating the Senate's activities to the students and faculty of LHS, and ensuring that constituents have ways to have their voice heard in the Senate.